 - I am participating in a certification program: Certified End-of-Life Specialist with: Doing Death Differently to update my skill set and have joined a network of End of Life/Death Doulas to be connected to a network of incredible, life-changing services and individuals.
 It is a way to connect with other doulas, make referrals, share/exchange best practices and come together in a community of those making an impact in the world.

-- I co-authored/co-compiled a book “Journey’s End,” with Julie Saeger Nierenberg.
-Julie and I, along with a variety of other contributors (more than 50), write about death, dying, and end-of-life issues.
+- I co-authored/co-compiled a book “Journey’s End: Death, Dying, and the End of Life,” with Julie Saeger Nierenberg.
+Julie and I, along with a variety of other contributors (more than 50) created an anthology where we write about death, dying, and end-of-life issues.
 We examine real-life circumstances, attempting to define and describe them.
-We discuss ways to deal proactively with the end of life and view it from multiple perspectives: personal, professional, and societal.
+We discuss ways to deal proactively with end of life and view it from multiple perspectives: personal, professional, and societal.
 We believe these perspectives will provide valuable insights which can assist one who is in the process of grief or bereavement themselves or who has a family member, friend, colleague or client who has recently died or is currently dying.

 - (See excerpt dated September 16, 2014– teen suicide), Death Midwifery & Home Funerals, and The Perspective of a Hospice Physician. book out as of July 25, 2017!